Family celebrating Carnaval together

 Carnaval Party Planner

-We start two weeks ahead, and list everything worth doing until one week later.
+We start four weeks ahead and list everything worth doing until one week later.
 Blocos, Samba Parade, Parties, and hand-picked suggestions.
+Links to all events!
 Links to all events!

 KEEP CONNECTED